Kong/docs.konghq.com/app/_hub/kong-inc/ai-semantic-cache/how-to/llm-provider-integration-guides/_mistral.md

 <!--vale on-->

 This configures the following:
+* `embeddings.auth.header_value`: The API key for Mistral.
+This uses Mistral's API Key explicitly, but you can use an environment variable instead if you want.
+* `model.provider`: The model provider you want to use.
+In this example, Mistral.
-* `embeddings.model.name`: The AI model to use for generating embeddings.
+* `model.name`: The AI model to use for generating embeddings.
 This example is configured with `mistral-embed` because it's the only option available for Mistral AI.
+* `model.options.upstream_url`: The upstream URL for the LLM provider.
 * `vectordb.dimensions`: The dimensionality for the vectors.
 This configuration uses `1024` since it's the [example Mistral uses in their documentation](https://docs.mistral.ai/capabilities/embeddings/#mistral-embed-api).
 * `vectordb.distance_metric`: The distance metric to use for vectors.
 This example uses `cosine`.
 * `vectordb.strategy`: Defines the vector database, in this case, Redis.